 University of British ColumbiaBachelors of Applied Science - Computer Engineering 2015-Present

 Currently studying Computer Engineering, at the University of British Columbia.
-Enrolled in UBC Engineering's co-op program; next available work term begins May 2018.
+Enrolled in UBC Engineering's co-op program.
 Main focus of studies include computer science, computer engineering, electronics, and math.

 UBC's official website